 The concept and model of the digital twin was first publicly introduced in 2002 by Michael Grieves, at a Society of Manufacturing Engineers conference in Troy, Michigan.

-Grieves proposed the digital twin as the conceptual model underlying product lifecycle management (PLM).
+Grieves proposed the digital twin as the conceptual model underlying product lifecycle management (PLM) [65].
+The digital twin concept, was subsequently called the "digital twin" by John Vickers in a 2010 Roadmap Report of NASA [66].